This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 This is a function that allows the application to forcibly fill in the missing pixels.

-Please note that using "Resample" does not improve image quality!
+Please note that using "Resample" will not improve image quality!

 The original number of pixels is

-If it's digital illustration, create a new canvas before you start painting .
+For digital illustrations, create a new canvas before you start painting.

-If it's a camera, when you take a picture/when you export the image
+If it's a camera, when you take a photo/export the image

-It is possible to force high image quality using AI, etc., but that is a different technology so I will not go into detail here.
+It is possible to force high image quality using AI, but this is a different technology and we will not go into detail here.

 I wish PHOTOPRI's service could improve the quality of my customers' images...